Assessment and examination for parents

 Extended tasks as well as exam performance

 In any timed examination students are limited in how well they can show their full potential.
-An IB education provides analytical, writing, communication and presentation skills; research experience; excellent organization and time management; and the ability to approach a topic from multiple perspectives.
-The IB recognises this and includes a classroom based task as assessment in the IB Diploma Programme course.
-We believe that it is incredibly important for students to be rewarded for these skills as well as their performance in examinations.
+An IB education helps students to develop analytical, writing, communication and presentation skills; research experience; excellent organization and time management; and the ability to approach a topic from multiple perspectives.
+Because the IB values skills that can be difficult to demonstrate solely under examination conditions, DP courses include classroom-based (internal) assessments which contribute to students' final grades.
+Rigorous moderation of course work ensures a consistent and globally recognized standard of achievement.

 Qualified examiners and fair marking